HouseCritic/HouseCritic/README.md

 1. *A* *user module,* which captures the user preferences and generates weights of the house embedding based on the user preferences.
 2. *A* *house module,* which embeds features of the housing estate.
-3. *A* *selection module, which obtains the houses' estimated satisfying degree of a user.
+3. *A* *selection module*, which obtains the houses' estimated satisfying degree of a user.
 The component is a Meta-FCN, which uses the house embedding as input and the user preference as meta-knowledge (weights).
 As a result, the satisfying degree can be estimated by modeling the *selection* causality between the user and the housing estate.

 ![](https://github.com/HouseCritic/HouseCritic/blob/master/img/1.png)